First published on this website in June 2013 and last updated with a complete rewrite in June 2021

 The case study in question is a weekly column in a St Albans free newspaper which is written by a team of people from local churches.

 The Notes give the guidelines provided by the team leader.
-These start:
+These include, in outline:

-As a practical exercise, three examples from the author’s contributions are given in full and readers invited to improve them in line with the guidelines.
+As a practical exercise, two examples from the author’s contributions are given in full and readers invited to improve them in line with the guidelines.

 Here is the link to this item: TN75 - Writing for the media.pdf